Harry Devert was on a motorcycle ride through Mexico

 “Just got an hour and a half long escort out of some area it was too dangerous for me to be,” the message said.
 “Stopping for lunch and … voila Internet. … Gonna get back on the road soon.
 Apparently there’s another military escort waiting for me in some other town… I’m running way late because of the crazy military stuff…hopefully get a chance to talk to you tonight when I (hopefully) finally arrive.”

-He had checked out of a bed and breakfast in Michoacan and planned to travel to a beach in Zihuatanejo, on the Pacific Ocean, that was in the final scene of the film “The Shawshank Redemption,” according to friends and family.
+He had checked out of a bed and breakfast in the southwestern Mexican state of Michoacan and planned to travel to a beach in Zihuatanejo, on the Pacific coast, that was in the final scene of the film “The Shawshank Redemption,” according to friends and family.

 “My son is a great communicator and he always lets me know – because I’m anxious – as close as he can where he’s going to be or if he’s going to be out of touch,” his mother, Ann Devert, told CNN Saturday.

-Ann Devert last heard from her son January 23.
+Ann Devert said she last heard from her son January 23.
 The phone connection was poor.
-He told her he’d be out of cell phone and Internet range for a few days.
+He told her he’d be out of cell phone and Internet range a few days.

-She told CNN earlier this year that he would call every January 29, his late father’s birthday, “and when he didn’t, I felt a misgiving but I thought maybe it would take a couple of days,” she said.
+She said he called every January 29, his late father’s birthday, “and when he didn’t, I felt a misgiving but I thought maybe it would take a couple of days,” she said.
 “He didn’t call.”

 Then, Ann Devert heard from a friend who recently returned from Michoacan, where vigilante self-defense groups in numerous communities have engaged in deadly confrontations with the Knights Templar drug cartel.